-To the Editor: Who has a good Brown Swiss heifer for sale?-C. Kline, Frewsburg, N.Y.
+Who has a good Brown Swiss heifer for sale?-C. Kline, Frewsburg, N. Y.

-To the Editor: My wife and I are particularly interested an atticke on the facep-ing of stock on the homestead, chickens, swine, goats, sheep.-Alan Child, Box 183, Ashcroft, B. C., Canada.
+My wife and I are particularly interested a acticles on the Reeping of stock on the homestead, chickens, swine, goats, sheep.-Alan Child, Box 183, Ashcroft, B. C., Canada.